Free Syrian Army: 2021 – continued clashes between FSA and government troops in Daraa

 On 19 August, an IED targeted a Syrian army convoy of the 112th Brigade on the al-Shabrouq road between the two towns of Nafaa and Ain Zakr in west of Daraa countryside, killing 6 Syrian soldiers and militiamen, including a brigadier.
 On 20 August, Syrian artillery shelling in Daraa al-Balad killed Mohamed Hilal Zatima, a reconciled commander of the Free Syrian Army.
 On 26 August, one Syrian soldier was killed and 4 others were wounded after an IED exploded targeting a Syrian army vehicle on the road between Nawa and Sheikh Maskeen.
 This follows Syrian army bombardments on Tafas city, resulting in the death of 2 civilians and the injury of several others.
 On 27 August 6 members of the reconciled 5th Corps, including a commander, were killed in a Syrian army ambush at al-Ruba'i checkpoint between al-Msifrah and al-Jizah.
 Fierce fighting between FSA and the Syrian army took place on the frontline of al-Kaziyah in al-Mansheya area in Daraa al-Balad shortly after.

 Between 29 and 30 August 7 Syrian soldiers were killed in clashes with FSA along with 12 others wounded throughout Daraa province.
 These events come prior to Syrian army shelling on the besieged Daraa al-Balad, that left civilian casualties.

 Protests were held in support of the rebels in Daraa in the opposition-held cities of Idlib and al-Bab.
 On 3 August, the main road connecting Arbin, Mesraba and Madira, in the Ghouta region of Rif Dimashq was cut by rebel supporters for a day before the army was deployed to the region.

 2024

 In December 2024, after the fall of the Assad government, the founding leader of FSA, Riad al-Asaad, returned to the Syrian capital of Damascus.
-He said that the Free Syrian Army (FSA) had been working closely with Islamist group Hayat Tahrir al-Sham (HTS).
+He said that the Free Syrian Army (FSA) had been working closely with Islamist group Hayat Tahrir al-Sham (HTS), and he was later promoted to the role of Brigadier General as part of the new Syrian Army.